zeh/key-action-binder-as3/README.md

 		// Player 1 moved to the left
 	}

+You can check for the activation of actions regardless of whether they're bound to a pressure-sensitive/analog control, or a digital control.
+In the case of a simple digital control (like most buttons), the action will be considered activated when the button is considered pressed by the device and the driver.
+In the case of a pressure-sensitive button, it will be considered activated when it is past a middle threshold.
+For example, on most controllers, the value reported by the left trigger will range from 0 to 1; thus, when the reported value is higher than 0.5, an action bound to that button will be considered *activated*.

 ### Gamepad bindings (analog)

 To handle sensitive gamepad controls, like axis or triggers, you create sensitive actions.
 Setup it first: